 - Standards of practice develop through deliberate periods of reflection, evaluation, and routine performance tests to establish planning, architecture, design, and engineering expertise.

 The desire to build a city of gold or a shed in the forest does not require the expertise of architecture and engineering (A&E).
 It does require the confidence presented by preexisting, demonstrable products.
-Regretfully, the solutions are, therefore retrogressive.
+Regretfully, the solutions are, therefore retrogressive on all aspects of economic as well as social change.
 Less understood is the fundamental intention of design as a producer of hedonic experiences known as aesthesis.
-However, the psychological and physiological ability to anticipate and empathize with the knowledge of another is indeterminate.
+However, the ability to love, like, or just appreciate your environment, yourself, and other people as part of that experience require psychological and physiological knowledge.
+At the center, the human ability for profound learning is an ability to anticipate and empathize with the knowledge of another.
+In the A&E professions, this responsibility has been allowed to remain indeterminate, weak, and damaging to the United States.
+This is due to a “first” principle.
+Remaining accountable to the desires of the bill payers, and only as accountable to government as the law requires.
+See (Finding Density)

 Challenging Planning, Architecture, and Engineering Practice